rajsivaguru/Workflow-API/StaffingService/Reports/Readme.txt

 4. Delete the "ReportSections" and "ReportSection" opening and closing tags (not the content).
 5. Delete the entire "ReportParametersLayout" block.
 6. Delete the "df" tag and its content, if any.

+Note: All field name in SP should be lower-case.